stryker-mutator/stryker-handbook/stryker/api/plugins.md

 ## What's next?

-If you need more help, please let us know on [gitter](https://gitter.im/stryker-mutator/stryker)
+If you need some help, please let us know on [gitter](https://gitter.im/stryker-mutator/stryker)